ocoretech/CTF-workbook/VulnForum.md

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/f3a61bbf-982e-462a-bd34-fd9c99fe3c75)

 This was just an example, but what if you send the password change GET request in the form of JS as an Stored XSS.
 Go back to burp suite and find the request of password changed in the repeater tab.
-Now change the hash value of Toby to John's hash value.
+Change the hash value of Toby to John's hash value.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/d1c5a5d0-1f43-49de-bf36-301625e67d1d)

-Now copy this URL and write a script with the use of IMG tag.
+Copy this URL and write a script with the use of IMG tag.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/c0df35ea-c242-474e-b126-d68fb46e9d1c)

-                          Using Stored XSS for changing the password
+                          Used Stored XSS for changing the password

-With the help of this comment, whenever John will send the automated reply, his password will change to "hello123".
+With the help of this comment, whenever John will send the automated reply, his password will change to "hello123" in my case.
 Check for his reply, and then click on logout, and log in John's account with the new password.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/4a8ac19d-2aeb-4a90-88e6-a1473ecb0e95)